 Problem Description

-Given two integers n and k, return an array of all the integers of length n where the difference between every two consecutive digits is k.
-You may return the answer in any order.
-Note that the integers should not have leading zeros.
-Integers as 02 and 043 are not allowed.
+Given two integers n and k, return an array of all n-digit integers such that the absolute difference between every two consecutive digits equals k.
+Note that integers with leading zeros are not allowed.

 Key Insights